Oil tanker fire in Hong Kong waters kills one, rescue going on

 “I thought maybe there was an earthquake.
 I saw my neighbors all coming out of their houses.
 The windows of my house were shaking.”

+(This version of the story corrects paragraph 6 to cargo size of 6,000 tonnes, not liters, and adds locator map showing Lamma Island)

-Reporting by Anne Marie Roantree and James Pomfret; Editing by Robert Birsel
+Reporting by Anne Marie Roantree and James Pomfret; additional reporting by Henning Gloystein in Singapore; Editing by Robert Birsel